ForTest9999/ForTest/README.md

 # ForTest

-There are the 129 newly-annotated points in ./data/extraLandmarks.mat and extra Organ index of each facial curve that used in the experiments of the paper, extra Organ index (extraOrgsInd) is define in ./FCFAN/FCFANtesting.py.
-You can use this configuration to test the proposed method or generate new annotations (provide landmarks in extraLandmarks.mat and Organ index named extraOrgsInd in FCFANtesting.py) on the mean face by yourself.
+There are the 129 newly-annotated points in ./data/extraLandmarks.mat and extra organ index of each facial curve that used in the experiments of the paper.
+The extra organ index (extraOrgsInd) is define in ./FCFAN/FCFANtesting.py.
+You can use this configuration to test the proposed method or generate new annotations (please provide landmarks in extraLandmarks.mat and extraOrgsInd in FCFANtesting.py) on the mean face by yourself.

 ## Getting started
 First, you need to make sure you have installed Python 3.5.2.
 For that purpose we recommend Anaconda, it has all the necessary libraries except: